Foundation polishes, perfects and protects your skin from UV and pollution. Find out how to choose it and apply it with our expert guide.

 Avoid creases.
-Foundation looks its best on cleansed, scrubbed and moisturized skin, so always prepare your skin first.
-Miss this step and you run the risk of your make-up looking dry on your skin and collecting in the creases more easily.
+Foundation looks its best on cleansed, scrubbed and moisturized skin, so always prepare your skin beforehand.
+Miss this step and you run the risk of your make-up looking dry on your skin, collecting in the creases and looking ‘cakey’.

 Always keep it sheer.
-Only apply base where you need it and leave it off skin that’s blemish-free to help your makeup look sheer but polished.
+Only apply base where you need it and leave it off skin that’s blemish-free to help your makeup look sheer yet polished.

 If you’re applying a liquid foundation, use your fingers, a soft sponge or brush and blend the liquid only over the areas that need cover – you’ll find that cheekbones and jawlines often need less foundation, if any.
 Use the back of your hand and add touches of cover from here rather than straight from the bottle, just where you need it.
 Dust a little translucent powder over the top along the T-zone to finish.

-If you’re applying a creamy compact foundation that turns to a powder once blended, use the sponge applicator (or fingers) to blend in, but go lightly over any lines and skin folds, as this type of foundation tends to cover more thickly in general and may emphasise flaws rather than just cover.
-If your skin is dry, opt for these creamier formulas rather than powder foundations, which can be quite drying and are better for olive and oilier skins.
+If you’re applying a creamy compact foundation that turns to a powder once blended, use the sponge applicator (or fingers) to blend in, but go lightly over any lines and skin folds, as this type of foundation tends to cover more thickly in general and may emphasize flaws rather than just cover.
+If your skin is dry, opt for creamier formulas rather than powder foundations, which can be quite drying and are better for oilier skins.